 This post contains items sent to me from Hobbycraft as a gift.
 These gifted items are clearly marked with an *

-It is however a chance to do a bit of crafting here on the blog; though I would say that although some are Valentines product; they could easily be gifts for many occasions; from birthdays, anniversaries to Mothers Day (March 31st this year, UK readers), and of course weddings!
+It is however a chance to do a bit of crafting here on the blog; though I would say that although some are Valentines product; they could so easily be gifts for many occasions; from birthdays, anniversaries to Mothers Day (March 31st this year, UK readers), and of course weddings!

 I of course worked on some content here with them over Christmas, and though these items were gifted, I do also frequently shop there myself!